 Citing Reference Works

-In Chicago’s author-date style, well-known reference works ( such as Webster’s Dictionary) cite within the text as a parenthetical or in-text citation, it is not necessary to create a reference list entry.
-However, as with social media or blog posts, you should consider including them in the reference list, if the reference work plays an important part in your research paper.
-If your resources include lesser-known reference works, such as USP Dictionary of USAN and International Drug Names, create a entry for those works.
+In Chicago’s author-date style, for well-known reference works (such as Webster’s Dictionary), cite within the text as a parenthetical or in-text citation.
+It is not necessary to create a reference list entry.
+However, as with social media or blog posts, you should consider including them in the reference list if the reference work plays an important part in your research paper.
+If your resources include lesser-known reference works, such as the USP Dictionary of USAN and International Drug Names, create a entry for those works.

 Using Reference Works in Your Research

 If you are relying heavily on reference works in your paper, use them as a starting point and include journal articles, books and web sources to back up your research argument.
 Remember in a bibliography, you include works you’ve consulted as well as the ones you are citing in your paper.
-Typically, while using the Chicago author-date style, you will just use a reference list.
+Typically, while using the Chicago style format in author-date, you will just use a reference list.
 However, if you decide to include a works consulted bibliography, it is good to have a reference works section.